RossLabCSU/Genetics2022/Reproducibility/UniProt_Reference_Proteomes/README.md

 ### Instructions
 1. Download all files in the UniProt_Reference_Proteomes directory.
-2. Download all relevant Pfam annotation files from https://figshare.com/account/articles/19141799 and extract in the same location as the files from Step 1.
+2. Download and extract all of the relevant Pfam annotation files from https://figshare.com/account/articles/19141799.
 3. Download all archaeal, bacterial, eukaryotic, and viral proteomes from https://figshare.com/articles/dataset/Archaea_ProteinSequences/12937637, (https://figshare.com/articles/dataset/Bacteria_ProteinSequences_Part1/12939812, https://figshare.com/articles/dataset/Bacteria_ProteinSequences_Part2/12939980), (https://figshare.com/articles/dataset/Eukaryota_ProteinSequences_Part1/12937703, https://figshare.com/articles/dataset/Eukaryota_ProteinSequences_Part2/12939479), and https://figshare.com/articles/dataset/Viruses_ProteinSequences/12942362 respectively.
 NOTE: the bacterial and eukaryotic sets were split into two downloads due to file size constraints.
 4. Extract the proteome files *__in separate folders corresponding to each domain of life.
 The folders MUST be named "Archaea", "Bacteria", "Eukaryota", and "Viruses", respectively__*.
 5. Place a copy of the "LCD-Composer_MultiProteome_MaxCompThreshold.py", "make_SRcompRange_BatchFile_DomainsOfLife.py", and "get_SR_prots_above_CombinedSRthreshold_MultiProteome.py" scripts into each of the folders that you created in Step 4.
 By default, the LCD-Composer_MultiProteome_MaxCompThreshold.py script will scan all sub-folders for FASTA files, so each of the folders should only contain the above-mentioned files with no other subfolders or FASTA files.